Looking for the best views of Florence? Take in this beautiful Italian city from above!

 Trattoria Le Mossacce: a little hole-in-the-wall with delicious home-cooked Italian fare.

-La Posta: Hands down the best bruschetta, penne pomodoro, ravioli rose we had in Florence (we eat here every single time we are back in town!)
+La Posta: A wonderful family-owned restaurant with hands down the best bruschetta, penne pomodoro and ravioli rose (we eat here every single time we are back in town!)

 La Petite: Sister restaurant of La Posta, try their twist on the classic carbonara but with duck instead of bacon!